go-echarts/go-echarts/docs/en-us/options/global.md

     bar.Overlap(line)
 ```

-It will add the line's all series into bar's and the `Options` all obtained of bar's.
+It will add the line's all series into bar's and the `Options` is only obtained from bar's.